Skip to content

 Ginger

-One of the best and well know benefits of ginger is for nausea and digestive issues.
+One of the best and well-known benefits of ginger is for nausea and digestive issues.
 But that is not all that ginger can help with!
 Ginger can also help to fight cold and flu, can help reduce muscle pain, can fight inflammation, can lower blood sugar, and can help reduce heart disease risk.
 It may also help to lower cholesterol levels and could potentially be a cancer fighter!
 Finally, ginger is a potent infection fighter.

 Allspice

 This spice is sometimes mistakenly thought to be a mixture of other spices.
 But Allspice is a standalone spice that comes from the dried, unripe berries of the Jamaican Pimento tree, which is found in Mexico, parts of the Caribbean, and Central America.
 Allspice has strong anti-inflammatory properties and can reduce pain.
 It also benefits digestion and can eliminate diarrhea and constipation.
-It is a strong antioxidant and has anti-biotic and anti-viral properties, which helps the body fight viruses and infections.
-Allspice can improve circulation and helps to boost heart health as well.
+It is a strong antioxidant and has anti-biotic and anti-viral properties, which help the body fight viruses and infections.
+Allspice can improve circulation and help to boost heart health as well.

 Cloves